Eastern Transport Plan (ETP) 2035 - FAQs

 - Create a functioning transport network for all that supports and enhances the economy

-Will the Eastern Transport Plan (ETP) connect to rural areas?
+Will the ETP connect to rural areas?

 - Antrim and Newtownabbey Borough Council (ANBC);